-BROWSE PRINCETON'S SERIES in The Princeton Language Program: Modern Chinese
+BROWSE PRINCETON'S SERIES (by title) in The Princeton Language Program: Modern Chinese

 The Princeton Language Program: Modern Chinese is a comprehensive series of Chinese-language textbooks for students of all levels, from novice learners to advanced speakers.
 The series covers classical Chinese in addition to modern Chinese.
 Written by members of the Princeton University Department of East Asian Studies, these books have been tested in Princeton classrooms and in the renowned Princeton in Beijing Program.
 Focusing on contemporary China and geared to the interests of today's students, the books are designed both to improve language proficiency and enhance students' understanding of today's China.

 Chinese Primer, the first textbook in the series, is designed for absolute beginners.
 It consists of three volumes--text, grammar notes, and a character practice workbook--and covers pronunciation and basic grammar structures.
 Many schools have adopted this textbook over the past twenty-five years.
 In addition, the elementary textbook First Step focuses on the basics of modern Chinese phonetics and grammatical structure to help students with no previous background in the Chinese language to establish practical daily communication.